kwezetsky/corvus-tech-database/3) Assets/Anomalous/Entity-003.md

 # Entity-003

-> Due to insufficient research on Entity-003, this document is mostly incomplete.
+> Due to insufficient research on Entity-003, this document is incomplete.

 **Common Name:** Spore Raptor